MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-settings.md

 ## Set a storage QoS for an SOFS

  System Center VMM 2016 and later include storage QoS policies to solve the **noisy neighbor** problem.
 This problem is common in virtualized environments.
-When two virtual machines (VMs) share a resource, say a disk, there is always a chance that one VM’s usage of the resource exceeds that of the other.
-This can impact app performance of an app running on the VM.
+When two virtual machines (VMs) share a resource, say a disk, there's always a chance that one VM’s usage of the resource exceeds that of the other.
+This can affect the performance of an app running on the VM.
 Storage QoS ensures:

 - **Mitigation of noisy neighbor issues**: Ensures that a single VM doesn't consume all the resources and starves the other VMs of storage bandwidth.
 - **Monitor end-to-end storage performance**: When VMs are started on an SOFS, their performance is monitored.
-- **Manage storage I/O in accordance with business needs**: Storage QoS policies define minimums and maximums for VMs and ensure they are met even in over-provisioned environments.
+- **Manage storage I/O in accordance with business needs**: Storage QoS policies define minimums and maximums for VMs and ensure they're met even in over-provisioned environments.
 If policies can't be met, alerts are issued.

 Set a storage QoS policy as follows: